 These can be very clever and aesthetically pleasing.
 This is the look of having two images wrapped into one through an interpretation of the site’s or business’s name.
-A good example of a conceptual logo design comes from a restaurant called the Swan & Mallard.
+A good example of a conceptual logo design comes from a restaurant called Swan & Mallard.
 The swan creates an ampersand shape, while the duck lives in the negative space of the sign.

-The FedEx logo is also super famous for having the arrow inside the letters.
+The FedEx logo is also super famous for having an arrow inside the letters.
 It’s subtle, but once you notice it, it’s so obvious, and the meaning it carries (speed and transport) is also really significant to their brand identity.

 Make it mean something.

 Give your logo meaning that’s relevant to your content or brand.
 Making it look nice is always a good thing, but if you want to go that extra mile to make it memorable it should tie into what your brand is about.
 Apple has the “byte” in its logo, and Amazon has the arrow that looks like a smile pointing from the A to the Z because they deliver “everything from A to Z with a smile.”
 Meaning is a great way to make your logo design brandable.

 You should also think about how it will look on printed materials like t-shirts, hats, water bottles, etc. Be sure to consider color contrast and embroidery.
 For example, a black logo won’t turn out well on a black t-shirt.
 And a rainbow gradient is not easy to embroider, not to mention the more colors you have, the more expensive it is to print.
 Moreover, envision possible marketing materials and design for them, or be willing to compromise when the time comes.